Why it pays to invest in an RA and a TFSA

 All information and opinions provided are of a general nature and are not intended to address the circumstances of any particular individual or entity.
 We are not acting and do not purport to act in any way as an advisor or in a fiduciary capacity.
 No one should act upon such information or opinion without appropriate professional advice after a thorough examination of a particular situation.
 We endeavour to provide accurate and timely information but we make no representation or warranty, express or implied, with respect to the correctness, accuracy or completeness of the information and opinions.
 We do not undertake to update, modify or amend the information on a frequent basis or to advise any person if such information subsequently becomes inaccurate.
 Any representation or opinion is provided for information purposes only.

 The investments referred to in this document are generally medium to long term investments.
 Their value may go down as well as up and past performance is not necessarily a guide to future performance.
 Fluctuations or movements in exchange rates may cause the value of the underlying international investments to go up or down.
-A schedule of fees and charges is available on request from Ninety One Investment Platform Proprietary Limited.
-A prospectus is available in respect of the underlying fund on request from Ninety One.
-Ninety One SA (Pty) Ltd and Ninety One Investment Platform (Pty) Ltd are authorised financial services providers.
+A schedule of fees and charges and maximum commissions is available on request from Ninety One Assurance Limited.
+Commission and incentives may be paid and, if so, would be included in the overall costs.
+A prospectus is available in respect of the underlying fund on request from Ninety One Assurance Limited.
+Additional information may be obtained, free of charge, at www.ninetyone.com.
+Certain Ninety One funds are offered as long-term insurance policies issued by Ninety One Assurance Limited, a registered insurer in terms of the Long-term Insurance Act.

 This communication is the copyright of Ninety One and its contents may not be re-used without Ninety One's prior permission.